samiyazaki/Together-We-Make-Progressive-Web-Applications/README.md

 - 🔭 I'm currently working on [Together-We-Make-Progressive-Web-Applications](https://github.com/samiyazaki/Together-We-Make-Progressive-Web-Applications)
 <img src = "assets\Screenshot 2023-04-01 151916.png">
+This is a project for the Columbia Engineering Bootcamp to present a Progressive Web Application (PWA) where the user can switch between the Heroku deployed application and the local application.
+The user can also add and delete text from the database to maintain itself so that the user can continue in either form.

 - 🌱 I'm currently learning **MongoDB, Express, React, Node**